bpace/botbot-packs/README.md

 # BotBot Knowledge Packs

-Public distribution point for the Regional Knowledge Packs used by [BotBot](https://github.com/bpace/botbot), an offline plant-identification app.
+Public distribution point for the Regional Knowledge Packs used by the Botanist Bot mobile app, an off/online plant-identification app.

 This repository holds no application source.
 It exists so packs can be fetched without authentication; the app itself is private.